Fig Coffee Cake with Cream Cheese

 How To Make Fig Coffee Cake with Cream Cheese Filling

-In a separate bowl, add almond flour, gluten-free or all-purpose flour, room temperature butter, and brown sugar.
+In a separate bowl, add almond flour, gluten-free or all-purpose flour, cold butter, and brown sugar.
 Use a fork to mix until crumbly.
 Set aside.

 Place the assembled cake in the preheated oven and bake for 55-70 minutes, or until a toothpick inserted into the center comes out clean.